Matt1479/TypeScript-Udemy/README.md

     - Rich Configuration Options
     - Modern Tooling that helps even in non-TypeScript Projects

+Metaprogramming is a programming technique in which computer programs have the ability to treat other programs as their data.
+It means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.

 Add an exclamation mark to let TypeScript know that this is a element, that will never yield NULL

 <br>